Lingala: Writing system

-Lingala is more a spoken than written language, and has several different writing systems, most of them ad hoc.
+Lingala is more a spoken than a written language, and has several different writing systems, most of them ad hoc.
 As literacy in Lingala tends to be low, its popular orthography is very flexible and varies among the two republics.
-Some orthographies are heavily influenced by that of French; influences include a double S, ss, to transcribe [s] (in the Republic of the Congo); ou for [u] (in the Republic of the Congo); i with trema, aï, to transcribe [áí] or [aí]; e with acute accent, é, to transcribe [e]; e to transcribe [ɛ], o with acute accent, ó, to transcribe [ɔ] or sometimes [o] in opposition to o transcribing [o] or [ɔ]; i or y can both transcribe [j].
+Some orthographies are heavily influenced by French; influences include a double S, ss, to transcribe [s] (in the Republic of the Congo); ou for [u] (in the Republic of the Congo); i with trema, aï, to transcribe [áí] or [aí]; e with acute accent, é, to transcribe [e]; e to transcribe [ɛ], o with acute accent, ó, to transcribe [ɔ] or sometimes [o] in opposition to o transcribing [o] or [ɔ]; i or y can both transcribe [j].
 The allophones are also found as alternating forms in the popular orthography; sango is an alternative to nsango (information or news); nyonso, nyoso, nionso, nioso (every) are all transcriptions of nyɔ́nsɔ.

 In 1976, the Société Zaïroise des Linguistes (Zairian Linguists Society) adopted a writing system for Lingala, using the open e (ɛ) and the open o (ɔ) to write the vowels [ɛ] and [ɔ], and sporadic usage of accents to mark tone, though the limitation of input methods prevents Lingala writers from easily using the ɛ and ɔ and the accents.
 For example, it is almost impossible to type Lingala according to that convention with a common English or French keyboard.
 The convention of 1976 reduced the alternative orthography of characters but did not enforce tone marking.
-The lack of consistent accentuation is lessened by the disambiguation due to context.
+The lack of consistent accentuation is lessened by contextual disambiguation.

-The popular orthographies seem to be a step ahead of any academic-based orthography.
-Many Lingala books, papers, even the translation of the Universal Declaration of Human Rights and more recently, Internet forums, newsletters, and major websites, such as Google's Lingala, do not use the Lingala-specific characters ɛ and ɔ.
+The popular orthographies are often more simplified and ambiguous than the academic-based ones.
+Many Lingala books, papers, the translation of the Universal Declaration of Human Rights, Internet forums, newsletters, and major websites such as Google's Lingala do not use the Lingala-specific characters ɛ and ɔ.
 Tone marking is found in most literary works.

 Alphabet

 The Lingala alphabet has 35 letters and digraphs.
-The digraphs each have a specific order in the alphabet; for example, mza will be expected to be ordered before mba, because the digraph mb follows the letter m.
+Each digraph has a specific place in the alphabet; for example, mza comes before mba, because the digraph mb follows the letter m.
 The letters r and h are rare but present in borrowed words.

-The accents indicate the tones as follows:
+Accents indicate the tones as follows: